AhmedShafique313/AI_Engineer-with-python/README.md

 ### 4. Object Oriented Programming in Python
-1. Classes, Contructor and inheritance: If you want to learn them deeply then go to my other repository link where you see my practical implementation with concepts of the object oriented programming.
+- Complete OOP: If you want to learn them deeply then go to my other repository link where you see my practical implementation with all the concepts of the object oriented programming.
 [ObjectOrientedDesign&Programming](https://github.com/AhmedShafique313/Object-Oriented-Design-and-Programming-Course)

 ### 5. Advanced in python.